 Duck & Waffle

-If you ever want to have some delicious European cuisine, 40 storeys into the air at any time of day or night, there’s the Duck & Waffle.
+Delicious European cuisine, 40 storeys into the air, at any time of day or night, courtesy of Duck & Waffle.

 Address: Level 40 of the Heron Tower, 110 Bishopsgate, London EC2N 4AY